bekk/terraform-in-production/README.md

     Apply the changes to the configuration.

-3. To see the check from the previous step, you can run `terraform destroy` to deprovision the resources and then apply the configuration again.
+3. To see the check from the previous step, you can run `terraform destroy` to remove the resources and then apply the configuration again.
 Note how it gives you a warning during the `plan` step, since the managed zone does not exist yet.
-Terraform will still provision the DNS records however, indepent of the state of the checks.
+Terraform will still provision the DNS records however, independent of the state of the checks.

 <!-- TODO
 ### Track G: Creating reusable modules